metric-space/yajjsl/README.md

 ```

 ### What this is not
-1. A fast library (overuse of Ramda.js and Sanctuary js type checking has made this slow)
+1. An uber fast library

 ### P.S
 1. This also features schema checking for validity based on some preset rules